bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

    * 137 dependencies — not unexpected for a module of this complexity
    * Uses modern JavaScript technologies like promises
    * Requires TypeScript rather than pure JavaScript
-   * The tool's power adds a lot of complexity — there's a lot of overhead for creating simple apps
+   * The tool's power adds a lot of complexity which adds a lot of overhead for creating simple apps
 2. [Commander.js](https://github.com/tj/commander.js)
    * Actively maintained with hundreds of thousands of weekly downloads on [NPM](https://www.npmjs.com/package/commander)
    * Well-documented, also commonly recommended, and there are also a lot of tutorial blog posts online